Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 Assisted living in Massachusetts is certified as housing with personal care, not licensed as a health care facility.

-The most important thing to understand about memory care in Ohio is that it is not a separate license type.
+In Ohio, memory care is not a separate license type.
 There is no "Memory Care Facility" license issued by any Ohio agency.

 In Pennsylvania, "home care" and "home health care" are two different services, and confusing them costs families thousands of dollars.
 They are governed by two different chapters of 28 Pa.

-The single most important fact about memory care in Pennsylvania, and the one most national content gets wrong, is that "memory care" in PA is not a license.
+The most important fact about memory care in Pennsylvania is that "memory care" in PA is not a license.

-A Pennsylvania nursing home is not the same kind of facility as a Personal Care Home or an Assisted Living Residence, even though families often use the three names interchangeably.
+Nursing homes in Pennsylvania are not the same kind of facility as a Personal Care Home or an Assisted Living Residence, even though families often use the three names interchangeably.

 In Pennsylvania, most of what families tour and call "assisted living" is legally a personal care home, not a licensed assisted living residence.